Skip to content

 17. Ad Schedule – look at competition and likelihood of conversion.
 For example, if you’re a mobile tyre fitter in Wakefield, you may want to consider scheduling your ads to show only during the night and early morning.
 At this point, your competitors will likely have turned off their ads.
 This will result in lower CPC but also higher conversion rates.

 18. Mobile Bid Enhancement – How important is a click from a mobile device?
-Smart insights wrote a great article on mobile device conversions.
-Consider increasing mobile clicks by at least 25% to ensure you’re at the top for these queries.
+Smart Insights wrote a great article on mobile device conversions.
+Look at your Google Analytics to check what device most of your users use.
+If It is mobile, then increase mobile clicks by at least 25% to ensure you’re at the top for queries and searches done when your users are on their phones!

 Google It Image

-19. Conversion Calls From Ads – When someone looks at your advert on any device, if you have extensions set up, they’ll see a phone number.
+19. Conversion Calls From Ads – When someone looks at your advert on any device, they’ll see a phone number if you have extensions set up.

 20. Conversion Calls From Websites – In this event, Google can place a unique forwarding number to display where your phone numbers usually display.
-Only if your website is visited as a result of an ad click, the new number will display.
+Only if your website is visited as a result of an ad click will the new number be displayed.
 Google can then track the number of calls that come from the website as a result of Google AdWords.

 21. Conversion Purchases From Website – If you run an e-commerce site, you’ll want to know how effective AdWords is.
 Use this conversion tracking to see how many purchases you are generating.